Latest on worldwide coronavirus spread

 EUROPE

-*Spain, Belgium and France have seen a resurgence in new cases daily, leading to Germany issuing new travel advisories to its citizens.
+* Greece has warned of new restrictions if a worrying rise in daily cases doesn’t abate.

-* Finland plans to reintroduce a recommendation to work from home whenever possible just days after dropping it, due to a rise in infections.
+* Germany has revised its travel guidance for Belgium, warning against all non-essential trips to Antwerp.

-* Poland intends to fully reopen its schools on September 1, the education minister said, despite a recent renewed spike in infections.
+* Poland intends fully reopening schools on September 1 despite a recent renewed infection spike.

 AMERICAS